-Dr. Pimple Popper's Skin-Care Line Is Now Available At Target
+Dr. Pimple Popper's Just Expanded Her Target Line — & Everything's On Sale

-A few years ago, the world's most famous dermatologist, Dr. Sandra Lee (a.k.a.
-Dr. Pimple Popper), launched her own brand of acne products to help fans clear their pimples at home.
-We thought her idea to create SLMD Skincare was genius back then, when the line was direct-to-consumer.
-Now, the cosmetic derm has made another smart entrepreneurial move by bringing her SLMD skin-care line to Target.
+A few years ago, the internet's most famous dermatologist, Dr. Sandra Lee (aka Dr. Pimple Popper), released her own brand of acne products.
+We thought her idea to create SLMD Skincare was genius way back in 2017, when the line was direct-to-consumer, but her decision to launch in select Target stores last summer was an even bigger game-changer.
+Now, Dr. Lee is making yet another brilliant entrepreneurial move to bring her magic to the mass market by launching her collection in an additional 244 Target storefronts nationwide.

-Today, the brand announced its entrance into Target stores, which means that you can now get your Dr. Pimple Popper-approved salicylic acid spot treatment in the same place you grab picture frames and mascara.
-For those unacquainted with the SLMD skin-care collection, we've broken down all six products that just hit Target, ahead.
-Scroll through to shop your favorites now, and they'll be at your doorstop before this week's episode of Dr. Pimple Popper airs on TLC.
+The brand recently announced its full-line expansion into Target stores nationwide, which means that you can now get all your derm-approved picks, from hyaluronic acid serum to powder-brush SPF, in the same place you grab nail polish and mascara — and right now, it's all on sale.
+For those unacquainted with SLMD Skincare, we've broken down all the products available at your local Target, ahead.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.